The Community Guide Staff

 Krista Hopkins Cole, MPH

-Krista Hopkins Cole (Karna, LLC) is a health communications specialist on the Dissemination and Implementation Team of the Community Guide Branch.
-In this role, she manages and develops content for the Community Guide website and disseminates information about Task Force findings.
+Ms. Cole (Cherokee Nation Assurance, LLC) is a health communications specialist on the Dissemination and Implementation Team of the Community Guide Branch.
+In this role, she manages and develops content for The Community Guide website and disseminates information about Task Force findings.
 Before joining the Community Guide, Ms. Cole served as a health communication specialist for CDC's Injury Center where she led communication activities for the Division of Unintentional Injury Prevention and worked to promote the application of behavioral sciences to injury prevention.
 She has lead health communication activities for state and county agencies and nonprofit organizations.
-Ms. Cole has a bachelor of science degree in psychology and a master of public health in health behavior, health education.
+Ms. Cole has a Bachelor of Science degree in psychology and a master's degree in public health with an emphasis in health behavior, health education.